 Sweet Corn Tomalito – Chevy’s Copycat

 Sweet Corn Tomalito – Chevy’s Copycat tastes just like the scoop of corn bread cake served with entrees at popular Mexican restaurants.
+It is the perfect accompaniment to your favorite Mexican meal.

 As I mentioned earlier this week, we had my parents over for a Mexican night.
 I made these delicious Chicken Enchiladas with Red Chili Sauce.
 My mom jokingly asked if I was making Sweet Corn Tomalito, that delicious, scoop-able side dish served with your meal at popular Mexican chain restaurants (Chevy’s being my favorite).
 I had seen recipes for this in the past, and even made one from a packet before, so I decided we would have it for dessert.